opendocsg/slw-judgments-backfill/2011_SGCA_62/report.md

  11 The courts have been careful to differentiate between an amendment that merely clarifies an issue in dispute and one that raises a totally different issue at too late a stage.
 As Lords Griffiths said in Ketteman , at 220, “to allow an amendment before a trial begins is quite different from allowing it at the end of the trial to give an apparently unsuccessful defendant an opportunity to renew the fight on an entirely different defence”.

-27     Indeed, in has been stressed in the Singapore High Court decision of _United Overseas Bank Ltd v Ng Huat Foundations Pte Ltd_ [2005] 2 SLR(R) 425 that procedural justice is an important aspect of the holistic ideal and concept of justice itself.
+27     Indeed, in has been stressed in the Singapore High Court decision of _United Overseas Bank Ltd v Ng Huat Foundations Pte Ltd_ <span class="citation">[2005] 2 SLR(R) 425</span> that procedural justice is an important aspect of the holistic ideal and concept of justice itself.
 It was held in that case (at [5]) that:

  ... the court must be extremely wary of falling into the flawed approach to the effect that “the ends justify the means”.
 This ought never to be the case.
 The obsession with achieving a substantively fair and just outcome does not justify the utilisation of any and every means to achieve that objective.
 There must be fairness in the procedure or manner in which the final outcome is achieved. [emphasis in original]